mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 ## Publish

 Publishing or registering an app in a Mattermost installation means the app will be shown in the Marketplace of the installation and it can be later installed by the System Admin and used by the users.
 On a totally new app registration or on a registration of the new version of the already registered app, a new version of the Apps Plugin is cut.
 The `manifests.json` file is updated and a new app is added in the listing.
 Later, the plugin is installed in the appropriate installations (using feature flags if necessary).

 After the plugin update Apps Plugin synchronizes the list of the registered apps by downloading appropriate manifests from the S3 and storing them in memory.
-So the Marketplace shows renewed app listings and sysadmin can install a new app(or new version).
-It is worth mentioning here that Apps Plugin needs AWS credentials to download from S3 as well as to invoke lambda functions.
+So the Marketplace shows renewed app listings and sysadmin can install a new app (or new version).
+It's worth mentioning here that Apps Plugin needs AWS credentials to download from S3 as well as to invoke lambda functions.
 Those credentials are read from the following environment variables:

 `APPS_INVOKE_AWS_ACCESS_KEY`